MinIO

 https://minio.example.com/oauth_callback

-- Role Policy:
+- Role Policy: Leave Empty

-- Claim User Info: Disabled
+- Claim User Info: Enabled

 - Redirect URI Dynamic: Disabled